DiaLeor/linear-regression/README.txt

     - Bases on Balls or Stolen Bases? - comparing several plots on team data

 -- intro-2.R
-- Section 1.2 - Introduction to Regression: Correlation
+- Section 1.2 - Correlation

     - Correlation - Galton's data on the heights of fathers and sons in his family